invictus-integration/docs-ifa/dashboard/foldermanagement.md

 ![folder1](../images/v2_folderpermissions2.png)

 Choose the desired group from the first drop down menu.
-Only enabled non-admin groups will be listed.
+Only **enabled** `Non Admin` groups will be listed.
 Then, choose the role you want the group to have for that specific folder.

 ![folder1](../images/v2_folderpermissions4.png)